zakirsajib/wp-calypso/docs/our-approach-to-data.md

 			return fromJS( state );
 } );
 ```
-If the subtree uses plain JS objects, we simply return state.

-You may have noticed that if we leave `DESERIALIZE` as is, we will run into problems with data shapes changing over time.

-To work around this, we add a json schema `schema.js` to match each reducer.
-This schema describes what
+If your reducer state is already a plain object, you may choose to omit `SERIALIZE` and `DESERIALIZE` handlers, or
+simply define them as returning the current state.
+However, please note that the subtree can still see errors from
+changing data shapes, as described below.

+#### Problem: Data shapes change over time ( [#3101](https://github.com/Automattic/wp-calypso/pull/3101) )

+As time passes, the shape of our data will change very drastically in our Redux store and in each subtree.
+If we now
+persist state, we run into the issue of our persisted data shape no longer matching what the Redux store expects.

+As a developer, this case is extremely easy to hit.
+If Redux persistence is enabled and we are running master, first
+allow  state to be persisted to the browser and then switch to another branch that contains minor refactors for an
+existing sub-tree.
+What happens when a selector reaches for a data property that doesn't exist or has been renamed?
+Errors!

+A normal user can hit this case too by visiting our website and returning two weeks later.

+How can we tell that our persisted data is good to use as initial state?

+#### Solution: Schema Validation

+Before we can detect data shape changes, we need to be able to describe what our data looks like.
+To accomplish this,
+we use [JSON Schema](http://json-schema.org/).
+JSON Schema is a well-known human and machine readable format that
+defines the structure of JSON data.
+It is also easily adapted for use with plain JavaScript objects.

+A schema file `schema.js` is added at the same level of each reducer.
+Our schema should aim to describe our data needs,
-sort of object we expect to be stored in that subtree, which properties must be required, and what additional properties
+specifically: what the general shape looks like, which properties must be required, and what additional optional
-they might contain.
+properties they might contain.
+Ideally, we should try to balance readability and strictness.

-An example schema.js looks like:
+A simple example schema.js:
 ```javascript
 export default {
 	type: 'object',